cloud-gov/cg-site/_docs/ops/customer-support.md

 See also: [Detailed guidance on working with our support tools](https://docs.google.com/document/d/1QXZvcUl-6gtI7jEQObXV9FyiIpJC-Fx1R7RzB0C6PHM/edit#heading=h.80zn694rriw3).

+## Additional Support

+If the support engineer on duty requires additional engineering assistance to satisfy/address support ticket requests then the support engineer on duty creates a GitHub ticket/issue on the matter which is then prioritized after a discussion as a team.

+## Support documentation For ongoing customer requests

+For customer tickets and requests that are considering modifying cloud.gov infrastructure and/or require more than 1 business day towards developing a solution/answer to a customer request a GitHub issue/ticket will be started.

 ## Monitor \#cg-support

 Some customers have access to post questions in the `#cg-support` channel.
 As with Zendesk support requests, `Tier 1` support operators will be primarily responsible for answering these questions and can escalate to the platform operator on support as necessary.